The “Shanti” in Shanti Healing means “Peace.”

 It takes strength and courage to embark on your own sacred journey of healing.
 If you are reading this, yours has already begun and I am honored to walk alongside you for this part of it.

 Kristina Foye, MSW, RYT 200, Usui Reiki Master

 Kristina loves to explore various forms of physical, emotional, and soul healing.
 She began practicing yoga in 2007 and shortly after was introduced to Reiki.
 Kristina earned her Usui Reiki Masters certificate in 2011.
 Later that same year she established her small business, Shanti Healing, LLC.

 In addition to Reiki, Kristina has received certification or training in the following, which she incorporates into her healing practice:

 Yoga for All Teacher

 Tang Soo Do (1st dan black belt)

-Kristina has been working in the human services field for 20 years, including more than 10 years of nonprofit management experience.
+Kristina has been working in the human services field for more than 20 years, including over a decade of nonprofit management experience.
 She earned her BA in Psychology from Fairfield University and her Masters in Social Work in Policy Practice from University of Connecticut School of Social Work.
 Since 2009 she has served as the director of a home visiting child-parent psychotherapy program for vulnerable young children and their families.

 Kristina is a proud mother, an artist, and loves yoga, kirtan, inspirational quotes, playing her Tibetan sound bowl, creating essential oil blends, growing herbs and vegetables in her balcony garden, and watching the sun rise and set.
-Aligned with her strong belief in Ahimsa (nonviolence), Kristina has practiced veganism for more than a decade, volunteers as a Vegan Mentor through PETA and is happy to share her experiences and support with those who are interested.
+Aligned with her strong belief in Ahimsa (nonviolence), Kristina has practiced veganism for more than a decade, volunteers as a Vegan Mentor with various vegan organizations and groups and is happy to share her experiences and support with those who are interested.